 Heavy rainfall, however, caused most of the damage with landslides reported in Catanduanes Province and heavy flooding in Albay Province where 413 mm of rain fell in just 17 hours.
 This was the highest recorded rainfall in that province in over 18 years, equal to approximately two months of rain in just a single day.

 Similar record rainfalls were reported in other provinces.
 In Camarines Norte Province, the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAG-ASA recorded the highest 24-hour rainfall in nearly a century with 528.5 mm of rain.
 In the city of Naga, government officials estimate 700 mm of rain.
 This caused floods in the Bicol River Basin, the worst since 1969.
-Naga reported flood waters reaching as high as 1.8 meter.
+Naga reported flood waters reaching as high as 1.8 meters.
 Floods in Quezon Province reportedly reached even higher at three meters.

 The Visayas Islands in central Philippines and Mindanao Island in the south were not spared.
-Flash floods were reported in the city of Bacolod on Negros Island.
+Flash floods were reported in the city of Bacolod on Negros island.
 Strong waves were reported to have destroyed 50 houses in Zamboanga del Norte Province of Mindanao.

 The National Disaster Risk Reduction and Management Council (NDRRMC) of the Philippines reported that over 5.9 million people were affected by the storm, which battered the capital, Manila, 73 provinces, and 828 cities and towns.
 Over 575,000 people were forced to evacuate with nearly 200,000 of those unable to reach or find shelter in the government designated evacuation centers.